 As far as storing your ONE tokens, the Ledger is your best choice.
 There's no native staking wallet yet for ONE, but it is in development.
 In the meantime the multi-currency Guarda, Trust Wallet, and math Wallet all support storing ONE coins.

 Harmony Development & Roadmap

-The Harmony project has been working on their protocol for over a year already.
+The Harmony project has been working on their protocol for over two years already and has made significant progress.
 Determining exactly how much work has been done can sometimes be tough.
 However, one of the best estimates is to take a look at the coding activity in their public repositories.

 As you can see, there has been quite a lot of activity and commits to these repos over the past year.
 It is also worth noting that there are another 16 repositories in their GitHub – some of which that also have significant activity.
 There may also be other work that is taking place in private repos that have not being published yet.

 This is indeed quite encouraging and is a far departure from the previous ICO status quo.
 Projects would raise millions of dollars with nothing more than a whitepaper.
 In fact, the level of development that I see here is more than I have seen with other projects which ICOed 1-2 years ago.